 We all get worried or stressed from time to time.
-But anxiety could be the sign of a mental health issue if it’s constant and interferes all the time.
-Other symptoms of anxiety may include heart palpitations, shortness of breath, headache, restlessness, diarrhoea or a racing mind.
+But anxiety could be the sign of a mental health disorder if the worry is constant and interferes all the time.
+Other symptoms of anxiety may include heart palpitations, shortness of breath, headache, sweating, trembling, feeling dizzy, restlessness, diarrhoea or a racing mind.

 2. Feeling depressed or unhappy

 Signs of depression include being sad or irritable for the last few weeks or more, lacking in motivation and energy, losing interest in a hobby or being teary all the time.

 3. Emotional outbursts